noahsub/Aspenlog/README.md

 ## Running the Application
 To run the frontend application simply install the latest release for your operating system from the releases page.
-Currently, there is support for x86 architecture on Windows, MacOS, and Linux however, the application can be run on many other platforms by running the following:
+Currently, there is support for x86 architecture on Windows, MacOS, and Linux however, the application can be run on many other platforms by running the following (assuming node is installed):

 ```bash
 cd frontend